Elfinlox/Generative-Transformer-for-SciFi-Generation/README.md

 # Generative-Transformer-for-SciFi-Generation
-A GPT like model using PyTorch to generate Sci-Fi
+A GPT like model built from scratch using PyTorch to generate Sci-Fi

 1) Download the Dataset from ```https://www.kaggle.com/datasets/jannesklaas/scifi-stories-text-corpus``` (Or, any dataset of your choice) and keep it in the ```Data``` folder.
 2) Run ```tokgen.py``` to generate the tokenizer ```tokenizer.json```.